OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:38

-A man in the crowd called out, “Teacher, I beg You to look at my son, for he is my only child.”
+A man in the crowd called out, “Teacher, I implore You to look at my son, for he is my only child.”

 ## Luke 9:39

 “A spirit seizes him and he suddenly screams; it throws him into convulsions so that he foams at the mouth.
-It scarcely ever leaves him and is destroying him.”
+It scarcely ever leaves him and is harming him.”

 ## Luke 9:40

-“I begged Your disciples to drive it out, but they could not.”
+“I asked Your disciples to drive it out, but they could not.”

 ## Luke 9:41